InessaRepeshko/fundamentals-of-java-programming/part-1-fundamentals-of-java-programming/lab2/README.md

 | 18           | 4              |
 | 19           | 2              |

-If, suppose, the number of items of the array of strings corresponds to the number of rows of the array of numbers, and the minimum elements of the array are the number of repetitions of a certain character, and the character to be repeated is 'N', we will get such an array of strings:
+If, suppose, the number of items of the array of strings corresponds to the number of rows of the array of numbers, and the minimum elements of the array are the number of repetitions of a certain character, and the character to be repeated is $`N`$, we will get such an array of strings:

 | Rows |
 | :--- |